federicoparroni/recsys2019/README.md

 ````python
 python preprocess.py
 ````
-Files will be saved inside: dataset/preprocessed and dataset/matrices.
+Files will be saved inside: dataset/preprocessed.
+It is possibile to work with different modes:
+* *full*: all the samples from train.csv are used as training set and all the test samples are used as test set
+* *local*: 80% of the train.csv is used, the remaining 20% is stashed as validation set
+* *small*: only a small number of sample is taken from the train.csv (you can choose how many, default is 100k samples).
+This is useful for debugging purposes.

 ### Features
 One of the hardest phase of the competition was *feature engineering*.
 We managed to craft around a hundred different features.
 You can find all of them in the folder `extract_features`.
-Each file contains a description of the feature that it creates.
+Each file creates a single feature and contains a description of it.

 ### Models
 You can find all the recommenders we developed inside the folder `recommenders`.